Can You Break Someone's Arm with an Armbar?

 Bone Fracture

-Hyperextension
+Elbow Hyperextension

-Dislocation
+Elbow Dislocation

-If you continue to hyperextend an arm in an armbar, it will probably result in a dislocation.
-When this happens, the three bones that meet to form your elbow joint separate from one another.
-Elbow dislocations can be partial or complete and cause damage to both ligaments and bones.
-Dislocations are noticeable because they give your arm a twisted and deformed appearance.
+If you continue to hyperextend your opponent’s elbow while applying an armbar, it will probably result in a dislocation.
+When a dislocation happens, the three bones that meet to form your elbow joint separate from one another.

 Bone Fracture